adamcysec/adamcysec.github.io/_posts/design/2022-02-28-new-tool-tuesday-02.md

 ## Conclusion:

 Sherlock is an excellent OSINT tool that makes username discovery shockingly easy.
 This tool makes me want to register a unique username every time I need a new account to prevent this tool being used against myself.
 Instead of Google Dorking, you should always run this tool first to gather information on a target account.
 What makes this tool most valuable is the fact that it still receives updates for new websites from the community.
-It will be interesting to see the how much the execution time increase once 500 or more websites are added.
+It will be interesting to see the how much the execution time increases once 500 or more websites are added.